Return to India Planning for USA-based NRIs

 • Choose the departure month that minimises your US income

-• File a dual status US return for the departure year
+• File a dual-status US return for the departure year

-• Handle India-side residency classification
+• Handle India-side residency classification correctly

 Phase 03 · First 2–3 years back

-• Continue FBAR and FATCA filings while US accounts remain
+• Continue FBAR and FATCA filings while US accounts remain open

 Phase 04 · After RNOR ends

-• Transition to full Indian resident taxation
+• Transition to full Indian resident taxation on global income

 • Manage ongoing IRA and 401(k) distributions from India

-• Handle Social Security under DTAA
+• Handle Social Security benefits under the US-India treaty

 • Review estate planning once domicile has permanently shifted